Rouble hits four-year low on sliding oil prices, pandemic fears

-MOSCOW, March 12 (Reuters) - The Russian rouble fell to new four-year lows on Thursday as it tracked falling oil prices and reacted to investors' risk aversion caused by the coronavirus outbreak.
+MOSCOW, March 12 (Reuters) - The Russian rouble extended losses on Thursday, falling to four-year lows as it tracked tumbling oil prices and reacted to investors' risk aversion caused by the coronavirus pandemic.

-The central bank has tried to safeguard the currency, announcing this week that it was selling foreign currency for the first time in five years.
-It said on Thursday that it had sold the equivalent of 3.6 billion roubles ($48.83 million) in forex on March 10 in a bid to buttress the rouble.
+The central bank has tried to safeguard the currency, announcing sales of foreign currency for the first time in five years this week.
+It said on Thursday it had sold the equivalent of 3.6 billion roubles ($48.83 million) in forex on March 10 in a bid to buttress the rouble.

+Prime Minister Mikhail Mishustin said the situation in the Russian economy is under the control and that the president and government "have all the tools for the situation to pass by peacefully, without shocks".

+The measures taken by the central bank to contain the fall in the rouble had already started working, he said.

 "For now (these measures) only contribute to maintaining a high level of volatility," he said in a note.
 "Such steps give markets a short-term impulse, but they are not enough to move towards sustainable recovery."

-The rouble, which last year had been one of the world's best-performing currency against the dollar, has crashed this week after oil prices sank in response to the unravelling of a global deal to cut the global output.
+The rouble, one of the world's best-performing currencies against the dollar last year, has crashed this week after oil prices sank following the unravelling of a deal to cut global output.

-Oil prices fell again on Thursday, with Brent crude oil LCOc1, a global benchmark for Russia's main export, falling 5.4% to $33.87 a barrel by 0728 GMT.
+Oil prices fell again on Thursday, with Brent crude oil LCOc1, a global benchmark for Russia's main export, falling 6.1% to $33.6 a barrel.

 Russian stock indexes were trading lower.